Model-guided design of regulatory elements#

 n=1, # number of sequences to generate

-seq_len=model.data_params['train_seq_len'], # Length of the generated sequence
+seq_len=model.data_params['train']['seq_len'], # Length of the generated sequence

 seed=0,